edsheltonorg/ed-home/README.md

 These are files used ***by multiple people or systems***.

-At some point, each folder can be replaced by a dedicated server.
+At some point, each directory can be replaced by a service and/or server.

 ```powershell
 apps                      # Production servers, services, and VMs